my-master/SpacyTokenizer/README.md

 There are two types of tokenizers, `SpacyTokenizer` and `StreamSpacyTokenizer`.
 The latter uses spaCy's [Language.pipe()](https://spacy.io/api/language#pipe) object to allow multithreading.
-However, the performance of the multithreading class can be unexpected, parameter `n_threads` might be ingnored and result in too many threads with process overloading on your system.
-Until this is addressed, I recommend using `SpacyTokenizer` class, which is not streaming.
+However, the performance of the multithreading class can be unexpected, parameter `n_threads` might be ingnored and spaCy would take as much threads as your system has, which results in pocessor overloading.